mrzamin/memory-game/README.md

 ### Requirements

 The requirements for this project are listed [here](https://www.theodinproject.com/lessons/node-path-react-new-memory-card), however, I did decide to deviate from them a bit in order to implement a more familiar version of a memory card game.
-In my iteration, the player's objective is to try to remember the position of each of the cards to create perfect matches.
+In my iteration, the player's objective is to try to remember the position of each card to create perfect matches.

 My memory game